tomzx/blog.tomrochette.com-content/agi/my-approach-to-agi/v0.3.0/article.md

 * How difficult would it be for human beings to actually be able to speak with animals given that their language should be a lot simpler than ours?
 * What information stays where and for how long?
 How does it disintegrate?
 * What experiments can one do in order to learn more about the brain?
+* Is a brain architecture where trains of thought are constructed an interesting idea?
+	* How are trains of thought actually constructed?
+Aren't trains of thought simply logical reasoning that is made by the conscious mind?

 # Overview